knocklabs/docs/pages/send-notifications/triggering-workflows.md

 2. The cancelation key represents the workflow _run_, not the notifications generated per recipient, so you usually don't need to include a recipient identifier within the `cancelation_key`.

-3. The cancelation key is _scoped per notification_ so you don't need to include the notification key in the cancelation key.
+3. The cancelation key is _scoped per workflow_ so you don't need to include the workflow key in the cancelation key.